ToneCode/ToneCode/README.md

 - 🔭 I’m a life long learner and always looking to improve my skills.
 - ✔️ I have finished Nucamp Backend, SQL, Devops with python bootcamp.
-- 🌱 I’m currently learning cncf certifications cka, ckad, cks.
+- 🌱 I’m currently preparing for cncf certifications cka, ckad, cks.
 - 👯 I’m looking to collaborate on opensource or any devops related projects.
 - 🤔 I’m looking for help becoming an expert on container security.
 - 💬 Ask me about anything related to automated deployments.